shorelinesoftware/terraform-provider-shoreline/docs/resources/resource.md

 subcategory: ""
 description: |-
   Shoreline resource.
 A server or compute resource in the system (e.g. host, pod, container).
+  See the Shoreline Resources Documentation https://docs.shoreline.io/platform/resources for more info.
 ---

 # shoreline_resource (Resource)

 Shoreline resource.
 A server or compute resource in the system (e.g. host, pod, container).

+See the Shoreline [Resources Documentation](https://docs.shoreline.io/platform/resources) for more info.